Eclipse plug-ins that provide support for building software using Gradle.

 You can create a new Gradle project and have it be added to the current workspace through the Eclipse New Wizard functionality.
 In distinct steps, the creation wizard allows you to specify the name and location of the Gradle project, configure the various optional, advanced settings, and see a summary of how the project will be created and imported.

-You can refresh the configuration of all imported projects that belong to the same multi-project build by right-clicking on any imported project in the Explorer View.
+You can refresh the configuration of all imported projects that belong to the same multi-project build by right-clicking on any imported project in the Explorer View or from the context menu of the build script editor.
 New projects in the Gradle build are added to the workspace, removed projects are detached from Buildship but kept in the workspace, and existing projects are updated.

 In the Gradle Tasks View, you can see the tasks of all the imported Gradle projects.
 The tasks can be sorted, filtered, and executed.
 The selection in Eclipse can be key linked to the selection of the tasks view, both ways.
 The content of the tasks view can be refreshed, meaning the latest versions of the Gradle build files are loaded.
 You can navigate from a project to its build file through the context menu.